McMahonCosmologyGroup/holog-exp/README.md

 Author: Grace E. Chesmore

 ## Background
-Radio-frequency holography measures the electric field with a moving receiver, and uses measured phase information to map the propagation of the field through space.
+Radio-frequency holography measures the electric field with a moving probe, and maps the propagation of the field through space using the measured phase information.
 This repository is an open-source guide to building a holographic imaging seutp for millimeter-wave experiments.

 ## Project Status